Glossary of ancient Roman religion: dies imperii

 A Roman emperor's dies imperii was the date on which he assumed imperium, that is, the anniversary of his accession as emperor.
 The date was observed annually with renewed oaths of loyalty and vota pro salute imperatoris, vows and offerings for the wellbeing (salus) of the emperor.
 Observances resembled those on January 3, which had replaced the traditional vows made for the salus of the republic after the transition to one-man rule under Augustus.
 The dies imperii was a recognition that succession during the Empire might take place irregularly through the death or overthrow of an emperor, in contrast to the annual magistracies of the Republic when the year was designated by the names of consuls serving their one-year term.

 The dies Augusti or dies Augustus was more generally any anniversary pertaining to the imperial family, such as birthdays or weddings, appearing on official calendars as part of Imperial cult.
 References to a dies Caesaris are also found, but it is unclear whether or how it differed from the dies Augusti.

-Nero observed his dies imperii/decennalia - the 10-year anniversary of being emperor on October 13, 64 AD.